J. Allen Williams: Darkstar: The Interactive Movie

 Williams is most known for having written, animated, and directed the independent computer game Darkstar: The Interactive Movie.
 In an interview with Tom Chick at Fidget.com, Williams described his role in the production:

 Darkstar featured numerous live actors, including Clive Robertson and the original cast of Mystery Science Theater 3000.
 The project also featured original animations by the artist Richard Corben and was one of the final projects featuring the actor Peter Graves, who narrated the game.
 Williams also designed various costumes and props for the live action sequences and is one of the three credited composers of the soundtrack, alongside Jimmy Pitts and Bill Bruce.

 Everything

 In 2013, Williams and Parallax Studio began production on the independent film Everything, written and directed by Williams.
 The film was completed in 2022.

 MEAD

 In 2020, Williams and Parallax Studio announced production on the independent film MEAD (originally titled To Meet the Faces You Meet), based on the underground comic Fever Dreams written by Jan Strnad and illustrated by Richard Corben, featuring the voice of Patton Oswalt.
 On July 20, 2020, it was announced that the actors Patrick Warburton and Samuel Hunt had joined the cast.
 In September 2020, it was announced that Robert Picardo had also joined the cast.
 Principal photography began in late September and ended in early October 2021.
-MEAD was premiered at the 2022 Cannes Film Festival on May 22, 2022, and will be released for streaming in North America on August 9, 2022.
+MEAD was premiered at the 2022 Cannes Film Festival on May 22, 2022, and was released for streaming in North America on August 9, 2022.